mrisen/inet-showcases/wireless/qos/doc/index.rst

 The showcase contains an example simulation featuring a wireless network, with two hosts communicating through an access point.
-One of the hosts sends data to the other via UDP, using four UDP applications, each corresponding to an access category.
-The simulation will be run with QoS disabled, then with QoS enabled.
-Traffic is configured with realistic bitrates, e.g. the voice data rate is less than the video data rate. **TODO rewrite**
+One of the hosts sends data to the other via UDP, using four UDP streams, each corresponding to an access category.
+We'll run the simulation with QoS disabled, then with QoS enabled.
+Traffic is configured with realistic bitrates, e.g. the voice data rate is less than the video data rate. **TODO rewrite** Traffic is configured with realistic bitrates, i.e. high background and best effort, lower video, and even lower voice traffic.

 After running the simulations, we analyze the results.
 We take a look at the following metrics: